-Simplicity – Spine is a minimum possible viable product.
-It doesn't dictate your views, your HTML or your CSS.
-It is not a huge framework consisting of twenty different kinds of widgets.
-The goal is to get out your way; letting you go ahead and do what you do best, build awesome web applications.
+- Simplicity – Spine offers maximum possible viable product.
+This means it never dictates your views, CSS, or HTM.
+It is not a massive framework that has dozens of different widgets.
+The goal is to just get out of the way to allow you to let go and do what it is that you do best, like building great web applications.

 - Asynchronous server communication

-But don't take our word for it.
-Take a look at the source of the example applications, and decide for yourself.
+But, you should never take our word for it, just look at the source of example applications and you can decide for yourself.

-If you're new to Spine, you should first check out the four main guides:
+For anyone new to Spine, check out these guides:

-Then you should experiment with the getting started guide, learning about generating Spine apps, and using Hem.
+You can then experiment with getting started and learning more about generating apps and using HEM.